 - The right to review a facility's written procedures governing the use of seclusion and restraints.
 These procedures should require the documentation of alternative, less intrusive intervention approaches that were tried and the rationale why these failed or were not appropriate.

 - The right to information that specific behaviors may result in the use of restraining procedures or seclusion.
-Cooperation of the consumer with the procedure should be sought.
+Cooperation of the person should be sought and honored.

 4. Rights Related to Privacy and Information Management

 - The right to privacy and confidentiality of personal information.